wilburluce/ng-component-ideas/README.md

 #### How to avoid subscribe and unsubscribe.

 One of the challenges of working with rxjs is the need to manage subscriptions.
 For those who have worked with the C/C++ languages, this is similar to the malloc/free and new/delete programming practice that is prone to memory leaks.
 The lead developer of rxjs wrote a best-practices article on subscribe/unsubscribe: [dont unsubscribe](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87).
 Even with best practice, there is still some degree of imperitive code management: e.g. a boolean (stop$) and takeUntil() operator to notify observables to shutdown a subscription.
-This is probably the best-case without Angular, but with Angular the async pipe will allow us to write more elegant code.
+This is probably the best-case without Angular, but with Angular the async pipe will you to write more elegant code.

 Here’s my approach: